SlidingD00r-glitch/Velocity-Tracker/README.md

 A minimal, local, client-side Team Velocity Tracker.
 Open `index.html` in your browser to use.

+# To Install

+Download as Zip, decompress and launch Velocity App.html using any browser.

+Local Storage is used, but it is highly recommended to use CSV export/import for maintaining data.

 Features
 - Import CSV (format below)
 - Export current data to CSV